skylight-hq/skylight.digital/pages/brand/identity/colors.md

 <div class="col-md-4" markdown="1">
 ## Tints

-The original base palette (indicated by the `-100` suffix)  has been extended to provide a practical range of values for web/screen applications.
+To provide a practical range of values for web/screen applications, we’ve extended the original base palette (indicated by the -100 suffix).

-Labels have been added to each swatch so you can check whether there’s sufficient  contrast to meet WCAG AA standards.
+We also added labels to each swatch so you can check whether there’s sufficient contrast to meet WCAG AA standards.
 </div>
 </div>